perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

 SIP generates an opaque type structure for each C structure, C++ class, C++ namespace, named enum or mapped type being wrapped.
-These are :ctype:`sipTypeDef` structures and are used extensively by the SIP API.
+These are :c:type:`sipTypeDef` structures and are used extensively by the SIP API.

 The names of these structure are prefixed by ``sipType_``.